instructure/apollo-link-deep-dedup/README.md

 npm install
 ```

-Useful commands (__in the root directory of this repo__):
+Useful commands (__in the root directory__):

-- `npm run push`: runs auto lint-fixs, lint checks, tests for all packages, and git-push to the remote origin of the current branch (note: direct push to master is prohibited)
+- `npm run push`: runs auto lint fixs, lint checks, and tests for all packages, and git-push to the remote origin of the current branch (__note:__ direct push to master is prohibited)
-- `npm run test`: run all tests for all packages
+- `npm run test`: runs all tests in all packages
+- `npm run coverage`: reports test coverages across all packages
 - `npm run build`: creates builds for all packages
 - `npm run clean`: cleans up all build and compiled artifacts across all packages
-- `npm run coverage`: reports tests coverages across all packages
-- `npm run printDir`: prints the directories/files structure tree of this repo